Tuesday 20 March 2018

 A Better Tomorrow

-Kit clowns around in his own pocket universe with a girlfriend, played by Emily Chu, who allows Woo to burn through a few bumbling orchestra gags left over from the director's previous film Plain Jane to the Rescue.
+Kit clowns around in his own pocket universe with a girlfriend, played by Emily Chu, who allows Woo to burn through a few bumbling orchestra gags left over from one of the director's previous films, Plain Jane to the Rescue.
 This giddy, upbeat atmosphere hangs together long enough to establish how Ho and Kit's relationship works.
 As with Mark, Ho is stability and positive reinforcement.
 The role of big brother is something Ho takes seriously.
 It isn't just an empty honorific to him, it's a mode of conduct that informs his every move.
 It's why he takes the fall for Waise Lee's junior mobster Shing when the pair are betrayed in Taiwan.
-Ho giving himself up to the police to protect the younger mobster when a routine money trade sours.
+Ho giving himself up to the police to protect the younger racketeer when a routine money trade sours.

 No comments: